-SPORTS VISION If there’s one thing that seems to be a key to success in sports, it’s vision.
+If there’s one thing that seems to be a key to success in sports, it’s vision.
 But did you know you could improve your performance by improving some aspects of your vision?
 It’s easy to recognize problems, and even easier to solve them.
 The following are some aspects of vision, which can be the difference between victory and defeat, and some exercises to improve performance.

-- Dynamic Visual Acuity Defines the ability of the eye to visually discern fine detail in a moving object.
+Defines the ability of the eye to visually discern fine detail in a moving object.
 To improve dynamic visual acuity, cut out letters, stick them to a record turntable, and try to identify the letters at different speeds.

-- Visual Concentration Visual Concentration is the ability to ignore distractions and focus on the target.
+Visual Concentration is the ability to ignore distractions and focus on the target.
 To improve your concentration, practice a sport while a friend is making distracting motions.

-- Eye Tracking Eye tracking is the ability to follow the ball of your opponent with minimal head motion.
+Eye tracking is the ability to follow the ball of your opponent with minimal head motion.
 Smooth and accurate eye tracking is important in most sports.
 One way to improve eye tracking is by following the flight of a ball or objects with a book balanced on your head.

-- Eye-Hand-Body Coordination Eye-Hand-Body Coordination is how your hands and your body reacts to what it sees.
+Eye-Hand-Body Coordination is how your hands and your body reacts to what it sees.
 It affects both timing and body control.
 To improve your eye-hand-body coordination, try jumping up and down on a bed while someone tosses a tennis ball to you from a variety of unpredictable angles.

-- Visual Memory Visual Memory is when you’re making a fast break up the basketball court, running a play in football, or pitching a golf ball over a sand trap; you need to recall the image in your head.
+Visual Memory is when you’re making a fast break up the basketball court, running a play in football, or pitching a golf ball over a sand trap; you need to recall the image in your head.
 It helps you remember the spacing of the field and positions of your teammates and opponents.
 One way to improve your visual memory is to look at a page of a magazine, textbook, or newspaper, close it, wait 5-10 seconds and try recreating it in your head.

-- Peripheral vision Having proper peripheral vision means to clearly see what’s happening outside of your central field of vision; so anything that’s left, right, above and below you.
+Having proper peripheral vision means to clearly see what’s happening outside of your central field of vision; so anything that’s left, right, above and below you.
 In sports it’s important to increase your ability to see what’s happening around you without having to turn your head.
 To enhance your peripheral vision, try watching television with your head turned to one side or the other and noting if you can still follow what’s happening.

-- Visual Reaction Time Visual reaction time is what allows a batter to hit the ball or a tennis player to return a serve.
+Visual reaction time is what allows a batter to hit the ball or a tennis player to return a serve.
 It is the speed with which your brain interprets and reacts.
 To improve your visual reaction time, stand with your back to a friend and have them throw a ball to you and yell, “Now!”
 When you hear the yell, turn around and try to catch the ball.
 By repeating this exercise, you can teach your brain to react more quickly.

-- Focus Flexibility Focus flexibility allows a quarterback to quickly focus on his receivers even though they are at varying distances.
+Focus flexibility allows a quarterback to quickly focus on his receivers even though they are at varying distances.
 To improve focus flexibility, post written words, newspaper headlines on a wall at eye level about 15 feet away and hold a different piece of paper in your hand.
 Focus first on the headline on the wall and then try to quickly change to focus on the page that you’re holding and keep changing focus back and forth.
 This will improve your ability to change focus quickly.

-- Depth Perception Depth perception is the ability to see objects in three dimensions; it allows us to judge their distance.
+Depth perception is the ability to see objects in three dimensions; it allows us to judge their distance.
 For an athlete, it is important to have the skill toassess at what distance the ball/opponent/team member is or will be.
 To improve depth perception, have a friend point a straw at you, parallel to the ground, with the straw about two feet away from you.
 Try making it harder by doing it faster and timing yourself.